tenet-ac-za/safire.ac.za-website/content/safire/news/june-2015-steering-committee-meeting.md

   * The project team must ensure that all the tools necessary to handle the operations of SAFIRE must be available by that date

-  * A train the trainers event must occur and the will be driven by the HCD stream of SAFIRE.
+  * A train the trainers event must occur and this will be driven by the HCD stream of SAFIRE.
 This stream must coordinate with Horizon 2020 projects like MAGIC and Sci-GaIA to assist with training.

 Minutes of the Steering Committee meetings will be made available once ready.